Runeword/neovim/README.md

 > **Cachix**
 > - This repository contains 1 github actions workflow that automatically builds the neovim flake on Linux and MacOS environments.
+> - A new build is triggered whenever flake.nix or flake.lock changes.
 > - Build artifacts are uploaded to Cachix (a binary cache service) so subsequent builds can fetch pre-built binaries instead of rebuilding them from source.
-> - This makes neovim ready for use in bundled mode.